 A woman was approached by a man claiming to be an African refugee.
 He told her he had inherited $150,000 and couldn’t take it home to Africa or he would be killed.
-She was told she could have all of it if she put up $10,000.
+He told her she could have it all if she put up $10,000.
 After the exchange she discovered all she got was paper.

 Thieves con $42,000 From 78 Year old Woman

 Claiming that a wallet he found had a large amount of cash in it, a man and his woman accomplice convinced the woman victim to give them $42,000.
-They drove the woman to a bank and told her the bank said the contents were worth $50,000 for each bill.They then talked her into the need to buy the bills for $42,000.
+They drove the woman to a bank.
+She was told her the bank valued the contents at $50,000 for each bill.They then talked her into buying the bills for $42,000.

 She believed the story and handed over the money in loans from 5 different banks.

 There is a promise of the exchange in a few minutes at one of the banks.The meeting will take place there.
-They drive to the bank, and it is closed.
+When they drive to the bank, it is closed.
 The accomplice gets out of the car and walks away.

-The banks state she will be required to pay all the loans back.
+The banks told the woman she will have to pay all the loans back.